maxboels/Erewhon/src/robots/rover/README.md

 - `control_data.csv` - PWM control samples
 - `frame_data.csv` - Frame metadata
 - `frames/` - Directory with all captured images

+## Data Management

+**Episode data is excluded from Git:**
+- The `episodes/` and `episode_animations/` folders are in `.gitignore`
+- This keeps the repository lightweight and fast
+- Episode data should be transferred directly (see section 4 above)
+- Only code and documentation are version controlled

+**Storage considerations:**
+- Each 6-second episode at 640x360 ≈ 4.3 MB
+- At 640x480 ≈ 13 MB (not recommended)
+- 10 episodes at 640x360 ≈ 43 MB
+- 50 episodes at 640x360 ≈ 215 MB

 ## Notes